widiyanata/wa-gateways-claude/memory-bank/activeContext.md

 - Addition of error handling for API failures
 - Update of AI configuration UI to support provider selection and API key input
 - Update of AI models to match each provider's available models
+- Implementation of typing and reading delay simulation for more human-like interactions
+- Addition of WhatsApp typing indicators during response generation

 ## Current Focus